-Inspect and change the gear lubricant in each according to the Maintenance Schedule.
+Inspect and change the gear lubricant according to the Service Booklet.
 When changing the lubricant, use approved SAE 80W-90 hypoid oil and use the following procedure.

 1. Place the ATV on level ground.

 2. Remove each oil filler plug.

 3. Drain the oil into a drain pan by removing in turn the drain plug from each.